don1138/blender-qmc/README.md

 It sets the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- to one of the colors that Pantone has named Color of the Year.
 It also sets the Object's Viewport Display Color to the same color.

-**This add-on will only affect the Active Material of the Currently Sleected Object.**
+**This add-on will only affect the Active Material of the Currently Selected Object.**

 - If no Object is seleceted, the add-on may error out.
 - If the Active Material does not include a Principled BSDF Shader named "Principled BSDF", the add-on will error out.